 Rattray House, colonially.
 Colloquially, Lal Kothi.
 A building ten minutes on foot.
 A building where, as long as the chronicler can remember, a public corporation has been keeping its accounts.

-There are two students in the car now.
+There are two students in the car.
 The elder explores a map of India through the tip of his finger, the younger studies its plateau.
-Brought together by the love for places, they draw connections as the winding country draws them together.
+They draw connections as the winding country draws them together.
 They pull at a history older than a century, stretch it into the present, and are made by it.

-Yes, the house is named after your great grandfather - here are some photos.
+Yes, the house the carries the name of your great grandfather - here are some photos.